 -

-Preventing Spread: HFMD is highly contagious, so it's important to take steps to prevent its spread to others.
+Preventing Spread: HFMD is highly contagious, so you'll want to take steps to prevent its spread to others.
 Wash your hands frequently with soap and water, especially after changing diapers, touching blisters, or coming into contact with saliva or nasal secretions.
 Teach children to wash their hands thoroughly and avoid sharing cups, utensils, and toys.
 Disinfect frequently touched surfaces, such as doorknobs, toys, and countertops, with a household disinfectant.
 Keep your child home from daycare or school until the fever is gone and the blisters have crusted over.

 -